johncarney/prishas-precious-projectiles/README.md

 ### Compendium browser

-The items in this module are not showing up in the compendium browser that pops up when you click one of the search buttons in the inventory tab of a character sheet.
-To add an item to a character's inventory, search for it in the compendium tab of the side bar and drag it on to the character sheet.
-If the character is purchasing the item, you will need to manually adjust their gold.
+The compendium pack in this module is not enabled in the Compendium Browser until you manually enable it.
+I am looking for a way to automate this so it is enabled when the module is activated.

 ### PF2e Ranged Combat